“But we’re not Excel-people!”

 The real power of analysing social media data is social media intelligence.

 The term social media intelligence is used by Whispr Group, a social media intelligence firm in New York and Stockholm, where I was the COO and lead strategist between 2010-2013.

 The real power of social media monitoring lies in the analysis of historical data.
 And to analyze historical data, you must store your data sets in an accessible way.

 Imagine if you could analyze relevant data from years and years back.
-What otherwise hidden secrets and patterns would you find?
+What otherwise hidden secrets and patterns would you find1?

-You get to do the fun part — diving into the data, creatively looking for answers, and coming up with next steps.
+You get to do the fun part — diving into the data, creatively looking for answers, and coming up with new ideas and insights.